Central Terminal B at SMF

-Construction of a new Central Terminal B and airside concourse at Sacramento International Airport was the result of needing to add flexibility and improved passenger service for residents of California’s capital city.
-The new facility boosted capacity and has attracted new carriers and routes to this busy airport.
+Construction of a new Central Terminal B and airside concourse at Sacramento International Airport was the result of needing to add not only flexibility but also improved passenger service for residents of California’s capital city.
+The new facility boosted capacity and has subsequently attracted new carriers and routes to this busy airport.

 - a new central terminal,

 - a new 19-gate airside concourse,

 - an automated people mover (APM) to connect terminal and concourse,

 - international arrivals facilities,

 - more than 42,000 square feet of concessions.

 The design captures the area’s rich history and culture to create a undeniably Sacramento sense of place.
 The vaulted three-story, glass-walled terminal offers panoramic views on three sides, particularly toward downtown and the mountains.
 Inside, the crossing structural members overhead create a dynamic rhythm of light and shadow, an effect specifically inspired by Sacramento’s lush tree-lined streets.
 Easy wayfinding was created with unobstructed views across the ticketing hall, a visual connection to the central circulation spine, and overall ample views to the outdoors.